Tajuddin Ahmad: Historical evaluation

 Tajuddin was found to be the only person who had right political ideas for the task Bangladesh had set before itself.
 The Government of India also realised that Tajuddin was irreplaceable in the sense that things have been even more chaotic if somebody else other than him took over.
 These two considerations decided the issue of continued Indian support to Tajuddin despite numerous representations from his opponents within Awami League.

 India's unwillingness in recognising Bangladesh as a state and no direct military intervention in the early months caused frustration among the Awami League leadership; Tajuddin appreciated the difficulties involved in the matter.
 D P Dhar, who later replaced Haksar, remarks that Tajuddin was the only capable leader to lead the war:

 Only Tajuddin was mentally equipped to lead Awami League out of a situation like this (liberation struggle).
 That was his biggest strength.
 He displayed all the initiatives, while his rivals (within Awami League) failed to formulate that else to look for apart from Indian recognition, followed by military attacks.

-Tajuddin's initiative for a joint front of political parties, training the leftist youths as guerrillas, refusals to politicise the administration made him unpopular in his party.
+Tajuddin's initiative for a joint front of political parties, training the leftist youths as guerrillas, and refusals to politicise the administration made him unpopular in his party.
 His vocal stance against the Mujib Bahini made him unpopular among the youths.

 The split between Mujib and Tajuddin started just after Mujib's return to Bangladesh after independence.
 S A Karim maintains that the enemies Tajuddin had earned during the war caused his downfall.
-Tajuddin's distance with Mujib frustrated him deeply.
-Economist Nurul Islam who had been the deputy chairman of the Planning Commission of Bangladesh with Tajuddin as its chairman describes their split as 'a great tragedy and bode ill for the future'.
+Tajuddin's distance from Mujib frustrated him deeply.
+Economist Nurul Islam, who had been the deputy chairman of the Planning Commission of Bangladesh with Tajuddin as its chairman, describes their split as 'a great tragedy and bode ill for the future'.
 He observes: